GreaterLaLa/greaterlala.in/README.md

 ## Installation
 ...

-Use `composer update --no-dev` to install packages without dev stuff
+Use `composer update` in the base project directory to install packages without dev stuff